-What's the best way to get correct data?
+What is the best way to get correct data?
 (7 minutes)

 More info: Considering RCSI?
 Don’t forget possible race conditions there.